pytest-dev/pytest-timeout/README.rst

 The downsides of this method are that there is a relatively large overhead for running each test and that test runs are not completed.
-This means that other py.test features, like e.g. JUnit XML output or fixture teardown, will not function normally.
+This means that other pytest features, like e.g. JUnit XML output or fixture teardown, will not function normally.
 The second issue might be alleviated by using the ``--boxed`` option of the pytest-xdist_ plugin.